irenetin/rob_hand_teleop_sim/README.md

 - **Predictable real-time behavior**
   The control loop integrates cleanly into a fixed-rate (e.g. 60 Hz) update cycle and works well with streaming inputs.

-For these reasons, the BunnyVisionPro-style Pinocchio IK provides a simpler and more interpretable control law for teleoperation.

-Pink remains a valid option for scenarios requiring strict constraint enforcement near joint limits, but it is not used in this project.

 ---